Fiberwise building and stratification in tensor triangular geometry: New examples, the derived category of permutation modules

-where $g_{\pp,H}$ and $v_{\pp,H}$ denote the respective pair of functors corresponding to the adjunction induced by base change along $R\to k$.
 Note that the left adjoints from the left-bottom corner to the right-top corner commute.
 Indeed, one can check this on compact objects using that $\mathrm{ind}_H^G\mathrm{ind}_L^H(x)\cong \mathrm{ind}_L^G(x)$ for any subgroup $L$ of $H$.
 It follows that the right adjoint functors in the opposite direction also commute.
-Thus, we have that $\mathrm{res}(v_\pp (k))\cong v_{\pp,H}(k)$.
-In particular, for $H=1$ we claim that $v_\pp(k)$ is quasi-isomorphic to $k$.
-Indeed, we can identify $\T(1,R)$ with the derived category $\mathbf{D}(R)$ via the functor that inverts quasi-isomorphisms.
-Moreover, we have a commutative diagram of left adjoints

-where the vertical maps are given by inverting quasi-isomorphisms.
-Thus the claim follows.
-This observation together with the fact that $f^G$ induces a quasi-isomorphism give us that $f$ induces a quasi-isomorphism as well.

-On the other hand, for each subgroup $H$ of $G$, we have an analogous commutative diagram of left adjoint functors as in diagram \ref{commutative diagram for T}.
-In order to avoid confusion, let us write such diagram:

-By the same reasoning as before, we get that the right-adjoints from the bottom-right corner to the top-left corner commute.
-In particular, we get $\varphi_R^H(v_{\pp,H}(k))\cong k$ in $\mathbf{D}(R)$.
-Combining this observation, the definition of $f$ and the case $H=G$, we deduce that $\varphi_R^H(\mathrm{res}^G_H(f))$ is a quasi-isomorphism.
-Thus $f$ is indeed a $G$--quasi-isomorphism. \end{proof}
+Thus, we have a natural isomorphism